-Requisitions und I di chase of acis for 1152 and ocheral I and ☐ Purchases should be planned in advance and be supportive of school goals. ☐ ASB purchases are handled by Shilpy Anand in the Treasurer's office.
-You can get the PO request form from Shilpy, as well as ask any questions about the process.
-It is critical that all receipts and invoices are promptly delivered to the Treasurer's office for payment. ☐ General Fund purchases are handled by Sukawt Al-Mansouri.
+Purchases should be planned in advance and be supportive of school goals.

+ASB purchases are handled by the office manager in the main office.
+You can get the PO request form from the office manager, as well as ask any questions about the process.
+It is critical that all receipts and invoices are promptly delivered to the office manager for payment.

+General Fund purchases are also handled by the office manager.
 Please see her with any questions.
 Reimbursements MUST be pre-approved.
 Do not make a purchase without getting the proper approval.